hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 >
 >In thee!

 When I studied this poem back in high school, our analysis is that, despite being a recluse, her imagination transcend physical boundary.
 As many other renowned poets, she was able to put in a man's shoes and paint a wild, intense, festive, erotic scene of sheer joy.

 However, this poem could make so much more sense if she was writing to her female lover.
+The last stanza sticks with the metaphor of the poet being a ship, literally describes how being with *the* Love, is as being in the Heaven, that the poet finnaly found home and is about to anchor.

+And then you read the last two lines again. **Tonight may I be in you?** Sounds like a very shitty pickup line.
+But we should all agree that this is a sexual innuendo and implies intercourse.
+The *I* is clearly demanding to play the dominant role.
+Well, I doubt that a victorian angel in the house would dare to abondon her submissive duties.
+But if this is a love affair between two women, then... right?

+Anyways, this is all speculations.
+I quote again PQ "why can't it be sisterly love?"

+**
+Anyways, this is all speculations.
+I quote again PQ "why can't it be sisterly love?"